-The Senior Subject Selection Guide assists students in Year 11 2021 and their parents/carers to identify an appropriate collection of subjects.
+The Senior Subject Selection Guide assists students commencing Year 11 in 2023 and their parents/carers to identify an appropriate collection of subjects.
 It includes a comprehensive list of all Queensland Curriculum and Assessment Authority (QCAA) subjects that form the basis of a school's curriculum offerings as well as Certificate courses that students may plan to complete at school.